Frequently Asked Questions

 16. Can you drink the water?

 Some Baja water comes from underground springs and potable, but for peace of mind purified bottled water is best.
 It is available everywhere, always used in restaurants and for ice cubes.
-The cost is very inexpensive.
+Purified water is very inexpensive.

 17. How is the food?